 To get familiar with the place and what exercises to do, don’t hesitate to attend group classes, as this will help reassure you.
 You will soon feel comfortable enough to stand on your own two feet.

 Tennis, football, yoga, dance…?
-There is that sport you tried when you were younger or that sport that you always wanted to have a go at but you never made it through the changing room door.
-It’s never too late and there are beginner’s classes for all sports!
-It’s time to make some inquiries, you are nearly there and remember that you won’t be the only beginner in the room.
+Is there a sport you tried when you were younger or that sport that you always wanted to have a go at, but you never made it through the changing room door?
+If so, it’s never too late and there are beginner’s classes for all activities!
+It’s time to make some inquiries, you are nearly there, and remember that you won’t be the only beginner in the room.

-How quickly should I pick it up?
+How quickly should I work out at the beginning?
 Slowly but surely

 Frequency of training sessions